abayomipopoola/abayomipopoola/src/content/blog/toyota-case-of-lean-product-development/index.md

 	</tr>
 	<tr>
 		<td>9.
 Build in Learning and Continuous Improvement.</td>
-		<td>Organizational learning is a necessary condition for continuous improvement and builds on all of the other principles.</td>
+		<td>Organisational learning is a necessary condition for continuous improvement and builds on all of the other principles.</td>
 	</tr>
 	<tr>
 		<td>10.
 Build a Culture to Support Excellence and Relentless Improvement.</td>
-		<td>Excellence and kaizen in the final analysis reflect the organizational culture.</td>
+		<td>Excellence and kaizen in the final analysis reflect the organisational culture.</td>
 	</tr>
 	<tr>
 		<td>11.
 Adapt Technology to Fit your People and Process.</td>
-		<td>Technology must be customized and always subordinated to the people and process.</td>
+		<td>Technology must be customised and always subordinated to the people and process.</td>
 	</tr>
 	<tr>
 		<td>12.
-Align your Organization through Simple, Visual Communication.</td>
+Align your Organisation through Simple, Visual Communication.</td>
 		<td>Aligned goals must be cascaded down and joint problem solving is enabled by simple, visual communication.</td>
 	</tr>
 	<tr>
 		<td>13.
-Use Powerful Tools for Standardization and Organizational learning.</td>
+Use Powerful Tools for Standardisation and Organisational learning.</td>
 		<td>Powerful tools can be simple.
-Their power comes from enabling standardization which is necessary for organizational learning.</td>
+Their power comes from enabling standardisation which is necessary for organisational learning.</td>
 	</tr>
 </tbody>
 </table>